0800 280 2440

 Cos d'Estournel is typically a blend of 60% Cabernet Sauvignon, 38% Merlot and 2% Cabernet Franc - do not be fooled by the relatively high Merlot content, as these are full-bodied, dark, brooding tannic wines when young which develop a complexity and intensity that can rival many top growths from Pauillac.

-In 1998 the Prats family sold Cos d'Estournel to The Tailan Group but Jean-Guillaume Prats remains in charge.
+In 1998 the Prats family sold Cos d'Estournel to The Tailan Group.
 Cos d'Estournel is classified as a 2ème Cru Classé.

 Make a bid